cucumber-school/scripts/README.md

 To unroll the storyboard branches, run this command:

     bundle exec rake code

+Or only for a specific language:

+    bundle exec rake code[ruby]

 Don't forget to push your storyboard branch too!